 The time given for mankind to rule on Earth is 6,000 years and then a 1,ooo year “Jubilee” age in which Jesus Christ will return to Earth for the 2nd time, defeat his enemies and rule the entire world with an iron rod of righteousness.
 This pattern of Time follows that of the seven days of creation; he created all things in 6 days and on the seventh day he rested.

 At the time of his return he will incarcerate the fallen angels and demons that have done Satan’s bidding since their collective rebellion before Adam and Eve were created.
-Satan himself will be incarcerated in the bottomless pit for this 1,000 year period, let loose for a short while to gather those who still reject Christ, and then permanently confined to the Lake of Fire for eternity. –Revelation 20:1-3; 21:10
+Satan himself will be incarcerated in the bottomless pit for this 1,000 year period, let loose for a short while to gather those who still reject Christ, and then will be permanently confined to the Lake of Fire for eternity. –Revelation 20:1-3; 21:10

 Written between 742b.c. and 687b.c., Micah prophesied Israel’s return to their land and it began in 1881 and became known as the first Aliyah.
 The re-established nation of Israel was recognized on May 14, 1948, by President Truman of the United States and then by the United Nations on May 17, 1949.
 This event, the return of the Jewish people to their ancient ancestral homeland, was the predominant sign signaling that humanity was living in the “last days”.
 The prophet Micah had predicted this over 2,700 years earlier.